FAQs

 What is your returns policy?

-If you’re not happy with your 9Barista, for whatever reason, you can return it for a full refund within 30 days.
-Orders made to your specification, such as machines with engravings and some pre-orders, cannot be returned for a refund.
+If you’re not happy with your order, for whatever reason, you can return it for a full refund.
 You can read our full returns policy on our warranty and returns page.

 Glossary